Bluedot-Innovation/documentation/docs/Point SDK/Cordova/Quick Start.md

 To get the SDK loaded and running, you will need to:

-1. Install the Bluedot Cordova package
+1. Install the Rezolve Cordova package
 2.  iOS: Install iOS SDK
 3. Android: Install Android SDK
 4. Initialize the SDK

 1\.
-Install the Bluedot Cordova package
+Install the Rezolve Cordova package
 ---------------------------------------

 In the root directory of your project, run